wildan-pratama/debian-sway/README.md

     ./install.sh

-## this script doesn't install any display manager, so if you don't have a display manager you can login using tty and execute sway
+## This script doesn't install any display manager, so if you don't have a display manager you can login using tty and execute sway

     sway